LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 be computed by b2plot.
 You add them by clicking :menuselection:`&Variables --> &Add --> &Plot zone`

-Unselect everythin with :kbd:`Ctrl + U`

-and mark the set of elements that you want to include in the plot zone.
+Unselect everything with :kbd:`Ctrl + U` and mark the set of elements that you want to include in the plot zone.
 Mark the "Starting element", i.e. the first element of the plot zone set, such that, as you travel along the plot zone set, the plasma is to your LEFT.
 Give the zone a label (`Zone-label`) that will be used in the files created by b2plot (8 characters maximum, no spaces, stars or ellipses).

 We will make 6 plots: